SEA E-commerce Shipping Stack 2026: EasyParcel, Janio, and the Death of Direct Courier Bookings

 The shipping SaaS that solved this for SEA SMEs in 2024-2026 sit in two camps: domestic aggregators (EasyParcel and similar) and cross-border specialists (Janio).

-EasyParcel is the Penang-built shipping aggregator that lets Malaysian, Singaporean, Thai, and Indonesian SMEs book Pos Laju, J&T, Ninja Van, DHL, and Skynet through one dashboard.
+**EasyParcel** is the shipping aggregator built in Penang that lets Malaysian, Singaporean, Thai, and Indonesian SMEs book Pos Laju, J&T, Ninja Van, DHL, and Skynet through one dashboard.
 Pricing is pay-per-shipment with no monthly fee.
 The aggregator rates are typically 10-25 percent below merchant-direct rates because EasyParcel buys volume across thousands of merchants.

 The SEA SME edge: